Mips2cs

 Why would anyone want to do that?

-Some people suggested that I should port Knights to the Xbox 360.
-In theory, this would be a simple matter of converting the game to use XNA, and then publishing the result on Xbox Live Indie Games.
+Some people suggested to me that I should port Knights to the Xbox 360.
+(This was back when "Xbox Live Indie Games" was popular.)
+In theory, this could have been achieved by converting the game to use Microsoft's "XNA" framework.
 In practice, there is a problem: XNA games must be written in C#, but Knights is written in C++.
 This naturally leads us to the question: is there an easy (preferably automatic) way to convert a C++ program into a C# program?

 Mips2cs was my answer to that question.